Nintendo at E3 2018: Fortnite, Super Smash Bros. Ultimate, Mario Party and more

 What does Nintendo do for a 2018 encore after last year's stupendous Switch debut year?
 Good question.
 So far, Nintendo's sophomore Switch year has been quieter, but Super Smash Bros. lurks in the wings as the next full-blast killer app for the system.

-Fortnite is suddenly here: Surprise (or, did you expect it?), the biggest game of 2018 is now on Switch.
+Fortnite is now available on the Switch: Surprise (or, did you expect it?), the biggest game of 2018 is now on Switch.
 Like, today.
-You can download it from 10 a.m.
+You can download it for free, as of 10 a.m.
 PT.
+It has cross-play with iOS, Xbox One, PC and Mac -- but not the PS4.

 Super Smash Bros.
 Ultimate looks like the epic Smash of your dreams, coming December 7